JackAdams/meteor-transactions/README.md

 10. Fields are added to documents that are affected by transactions. `transaction_id` is added to any document that is inserted, updated or soft-deleted via a transaction.
 This package takes care of updating your schema to allow for this if you are using the `aldeed:collection2` package.

 11. The default setting is `tx.softDelete = false`, meaning documents that are removed are taken out of their own collection and stored in a document in the `transactions` collection.
 This can default can be changed at run time by setting `tx.softDelete = true`.
 Or, for finer grained management, the `softDelete:true` option can be passed on individual `remove` calls.
 If `softDelete` is `true`, `deleted:<unix timestamp>` will be added to the removed document, and then this `deleted` field is `$unset` when the action is undone.
 This means that the `find` and `findOne` calls in your Meteor method calls and publications will need `,deleted:{$exists:false}` in the selector in order to keep deleted documents away from the client, if that's what you want.
-This is, admittedly, a pain having to handle the check on the `deleted` field yourself, but it's less prone to error than having a document gone from the database and sitting in a stale state in the `transactions` collection where it won't be updated by migrations, etc. For this reason, we recommend setting `tx.softDelete=true` and dealing with the pain.
+This is, admittedly, a pain having to handle the check on the `deleted` field yourself, but it's less prone to error than having a document gone from the database and sitting in a stale state in the `transactions` collection where it won't be updated by migrations, etc. For this reason, we recommend setting `tx.softDelete = true` and dealing with the pain.

 	__Note:__ When doing a remove on the client using a transaction with `softDelete` set to `false`, only the _published_ fields of the document are stored for retrieval.
 So if a document with only some of its fields published is removed on the client and then that is undone, there will be data loss (the unpublished fields will be gone from the db) which could cause your app to break or behave strangely, depending on how those fields were used.
 To prevent this, there are three options: